Overview of Châtel

 Childcare in Châtel

 There are established and independent child care operators and creches in Châtel with certified English speaking childminders and nannies.
 A few of them run kids clubs and other child engaging activities to keep children entertained.
 Inquire with us or at the tourist office at the resort for more information.
-Châtel Childcare is located also in the village a few meters past La Toison Blanche on Chem des Ruisseaux
+Châtel Childcare is located also in the village a few metres past La Toison Blanche on Chem des Ruisseaux.

 Mountain Information on Châtel

 As part of the Portes du Soleil, the mountain range extends to cover the whole area, however, the immediate skiing area at Châtel is referred to as the Espace Liberte and is divided between the two mountain ranges of Super Châtel/Barbossine and Linga, Pre la Joux and Plain Drane.
 The mountain peaks at 2251 altitude with the highest pistes at 2201 metres altitude ( Cornebois).
 The area also has a 1000 metre vertical drop.